LuisFelipeQuesada/Python/Django/README.md

 ## **CRM**

 ### **Libraries required**
-Use the command *pip install* to install the following libraries virtualenv
+Use the command *pip install* to install the following libraries:
+- virtualenv